It may sound like the title of a reality show, but it was never a game. The little country of Estonia has survived years of brutality.

 In the 1980s, as cracks began to appear in the USSR, Estonia’s nationalists became increasingly brazen.

-In 1988 100,000 Estonians gathered at a festival for five straight nights.
+In 1988 one hundred thousand Estonians gathered at a festival for five straight nights.
 They held hands and sang protest songs until daybreak.

 At various festivals throughout the summer, patriotic songs were sung spontaneously by the crowds—public displays of civil disobedience.

 Singing fuels Estonian pride.
-In September 1988, at a massive song festival in Tallinn, 300,000 people, nearly a third of all Estonians, gathered and sang together.
+In September 1988, at a massive song festival in Tallinn, three hundred thousand people, nearly a third of all Estonians, gathered and sang together.

 In 1991, the USSR folded and Estonia regained its independence without bloodshed.